kwangok/Polaris_Project/README.md

 </p>

 below you can see photos of the Designed mechanical part in FreeCad :
+All 3D source files are located in FreeCad folder(.fcstd and .obj).

 <p align="center">
   <img width="200" height="150"  src="https://github.com/ahmadkh1995/Polaris_Project/blob/master/Polaris%203D/Polaris_1.png">